-- St. Margaret's-at-Cliffe Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils. - We will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+- St. Mary's CEP (VA) School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils. - We will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.